Albert Bosomtwi-Sam: Early life and education

-Albert Bosomtwi-Sam was born on May 25, 1954, in the Western Region of Ghana.
+Albert Bosomtwi-Sam was born on 25 May 25,1954, in the Western Region of Ghana.
 He attended Mfantsipim School in Cape Coast.
-He went to the University of Ghana and the Ghana School of Law where he obtained respectively his Bachelor of Laws and the Barrister-at-Law.
+He went to the University of Ghana and the Ghana School of Law, where he obtained respectively his Bachelor of Laws and the Barrister-at-Law.

 Politics

 Albert Bosomtwi-Sam was elected during the 1992 Ghanaian parliamentary election as member of the first parliament of the fourth republic of Ghana on the ticket of the National Democratic Congress.
 Joseph E. Arbuah was a former member of the Secondi constituency in 1979.
-Albert contested the seat again in 1996 Ghanaian general election, unfortunately he lost against Papa Owusu-Ankomah of the New Patriotic Party (NPP) who polled 28,802 votes representing 53.80% of the share over his opponents Albert Bosomtwi-Sam who polled 14,990 votes representing 28.00% of the share and Anthony Ackah of the People's National Convention (PNC) who polled 715 votes representing 1.30% of the share.
+Bosomtwi-Sam contested the seat again in 1996 Ghanaian general election, but lost against Papa Owusu-Ankomah of the New Patriotic Party (NPP).
+Owusu-Ankomah polled 28,802 votes, representing 53.80% of the share over his opponents Albert Bosomtwi-Sam,who polled 14,990 votes representing 28.00% of the share, and Anthony Ackah of the People's National Convention (PNC), who polled 715 votes representing 1.30% of the share.